China market blow-out has Hong Kong basking in financial hub glow

-HONG KONG Reuters) - Less than a year after huge street protests prompted a re-think about investing in Hong Kong, a wild four-week ride in mainland China’s stock markets makes the city’s financial hub look like a beacon of seasoned stability.
+HONG KONG, July 10 Reuters) - Less than a year after huge street protests prompted a re-think about investing in Hong Kong, a wild four-week ride in mainland China’s stock markets makes the city’s financial hub look like a beacon of seasoned stability.

 China’s many-pronged state intervention in its markets, aimed at steadying share indexes that plunged by close to a third, has played to Hong Kong’s strengths as a proven, transparent market - and a safer entry point for those wanting a piece of China in their investment portfolios.